Dad's Army: Stage show

 In 1975, Dad's Army transferred to the stage as a revue, with songs, familiar scenes from the show and individual "turns" for cast members.
-It was created by Roger Redfarn, who shared the same agent as the series' writers.
+It was directed by Roger Redfarn, who shared the same agent as the series' writers.
 Most of the principal cast transferred with it, with the exception of John Laurie, who was replaced by Hamish Roughead.
 Following James Beck's death two years earlier, Walker was played by John Bardon.

 Dad's Army: A Nostalgic Music and Laughter Show of Britain's Finest Hour opened at Billingham in Teesside on 4 September 1975 for a two-week tryout.
 After cuts and revisions, the show transferred to London's West End and opened at the Shaftesbury Theatre on 2 October 1975.
 On the opening night there was a surprise appearance by Chesney Allen, singing the old Flanagan and Allen song Hometown with Arthur Lowe.

 The show ran in the West End until 21 February 1976, disrupted twice by bomb scares and then toured the country until 4 September 1976.
-Clive Dunn was replaced for half the tour by Jack Haig (David Croft's original first choice for the role of Corporal Jones on television).
+Clive Dunn was replaced for half the tour by Jack Haig (David Croft's original first choice for the role of Lance Corporal Jones on television).
 Jeffrey Holland, who went on to star in several later Croft sitcoms, also had a number of roles in the production.

 The stage show, billed as Dad's Army—The Musical, was staged in Australia and toured New Zealand in 2004–2005, starring Jon English.
 Several sections of this stage show were filmed and have subsequently been included as extras on the final Dad's Army DVD.

 In April 2007, a new stage show was announced with cast members including Leslie Grantham as Private Walker and Emmerdale actor Peter Martin as Captain Mainwaring.
 The production contained the episodes "A Stripe for Frazer", "The Loneliness of the Long Distance Walker", "Room at the Bottom" and "The Deadly Attachment".

 In August 2017, a new two-man stage show titled, Dad's Army Radio Hour, opened at the Edinburgh Festival Fringe It starred David Benson and Jack Lane.
 Between them, the pair voiced the entire cast of Dad's Army, including incidental characters.
 The episodes adapted from the original radio scripts were "The Deadly Attachment", "The Day the Balloon Went Up", "Brain Versus Brawn", "My British Buddy", "Round and Round Went the Great Big Wheel" and "Mum's Army".
 The production featured three episodes not adapted for the radio series "When You've Got to Go", "My Brother and I" and "Never Too Old".
 The show was well received by critics and the David Croft estate for its respectful and uncanny performances.
 In 2019, the production changed its name to Dad's Army Radio Show and continued to tour nationally throughout the UK until the end of 2021.